-The ARLG has prioritized four areas of research and is soliciting clinical studies to:
+The ARLG has prioritized four areas of research and solicits proposals for clinical research studies focused on:

 Infections caused by Gram-negative bacteria